COST GUIDES

 • Where you live (clearance prices vary across the UK)

-Instead, make sure you pay a fair price for your house or garage clearance and check to see proof of responsible disposal and recycling of all clearance items before hiring a clearance specialist.
+Make sure you pay a suitable market price for your house or garage clearance and check to see proof of responsible disposal and recycling of all clearance items before hiring a tradesperson for house clearance services.

 How does house clearance work?